Table of Contents

 This can be closely related to the moral / philosophical approach, but is somewhat broader.
 Mimetic critics ask how well the work of literature accords with the real world.
 Is it accurate?
 Is it correct?
 Is it moral?
 Does it show how people really act?
 As such, mimetic criticism can include some forms of moral / philosophical criticism, psychological criticism, and feminist criticism.

-Sound in William Shakespeare's The Tempest
+William Shakespeare's The Tempest

 A Formalist Reading of Sandra Cisneros's "Woman Hollering Creek"